Application Process (Graduate)

 Transfer of Credit

-All course work, with the exception of up to nine units, must be completed at UW-Whitewater.
-Additional course work taken at other institutions may allow specific program requirements to be waived; however, no more than nine transfer units may be applied towards the unit requirements of a degree program.
-Some specific consortium arrangements between UW-Whitewater and other institutions may allow more than nine units to be completed at the participating institutions.
+All course work, with the exception of up to twelve units, must be completed at UW-Whitewater.
+Graduate programs can choose to have more restrictive policies and have discretion in determining which transfer courses they accept toward degree requirements.
+Additional course work taken at other institutions may allow specific program requirements to be waived; however, no more than twelve transfer units may be applied towards the unit requirements of a degree program.
+Some specific consortium arrangements between UW-Whitewater and other institutions may allow more than twelve units to be completed at the participating institutions.

 Units for a course completed at another institution may be transferred to UW-Whitewater and applied toward a graduate degree provided: